open-telemetry/opentelemetry-specification/specification/compatibility/opencensus.md

 ```

 > This layer of Otel -> OpenCensus -> Otel tracing can be thought of as the
-> "OpenTelemetry sandwhich" problem, and is the key motivating factor for
+> "OpenTelemetry sandwich" problem, and is the key motivating factor for
 > this specification.

 Finally, the Application would update all usages of OpenCensus to OpenTelemetry.